agalend/PaySmartly.Documentation/design.md

 # 4. Microservices solution

-We are going to implement 7 different services in order to divide the complex logic into more granular micro services.
+I implemented 7 different services in order to divide the complex logic into more granular micro services.
 The aim here is to be able to achieve the following goals:

    - horizontal scaling
    - fault tolerance